 The office of Environmental Health & Safety has established building emergency evacuation procedures for each campus building.
-These building evacuation procedures can be found at the following address: safety.uncc.edu/fire-life-safety/building-evacuation-plans.
+These building evacuation procedures can be found at the following address: https://safety.charlotte.edu/services/fire-life-safety/building-evacuation-plans

 Disability evacuation plans can also be accessed on this website.
 The Department of Safety and Security is responsible for updating the Evacuation Procedures.
-This documentation is kept in Suite 152 of the Facilities Management / Police & Public Safety Building and includes each test, a description of the exercise, the date, time and whether the test was announced or unannounced.
-A current emergency evacuation policy for the entire UNC Charlotte campus was last reviewed August 2019.
+This documentation is kept in Suite 152 of the Facilities Management / Police & Public Safety Building and includes each test, a description of the exercise, the date, time and whether the test was announced unannounced.
+A current emergency evacuation policy for the entire UNC Charlotte campus was last reviewed August 2021.